datacarpentry/python-ecology-lesson/_episodes/01-starting-with-data.md

 teaching: 30
 exercises: 30
 questions:
-    - " How can I import data in Python?"
+    - "How can I import data in Python?"
-    - " What is Pandas?"
+    - "What is Pandas?"
-    - " Why should I use Pandas to work with data?"
+    - "Why should I use Pandas to work with data?"
 objectives:
     - "Navigate the workshop directory and download a dataset."
     - "Explain what a library is and what libraries are used for."